salbalkus/CausalTables.jl/paper/paper.md

 Y &\sim Normal(A + W, 1)
 \end{align*}`{=tex}

-Using `CausalTables.jl`, we can implement the SCM above by enumerating the sequence of random variables to be drawn, along with labels for the role they play in estimation, and then randomly sample from it.
+This SCM can be implemented in `CausalTables` by enumerating the sequence of random variables to be drawn, along with labels of their causal roles, and then randomly sampled:

 ::: {.cell execution_count="1"}
 ``` {.julia .cell-code}